 Many colleges are taking it further than just advertising; they are using social media in education as a teaching tool.
 Not all these channels are suited for such activities you have to be careful of FERPA regulations, but platforms such as Google Classroom are full-fledged learning management systems and have social aspects built into its features.

 You can also use Office 365 Yammer to build a private social network, and a lot of schools are taking advantage of these functions.
-Microsoft Office 365 is free for educational institutions although there is some costs with getting everything set up regarding staff time.
+Microsoft Office 365 is free for educational institutions although there are some costs with getting everything set up regarding staff time.

 The social media platforms are maturing, and they are rapidly becoming the primary method people obtain new information, it’s time to develop your social media strategy to take advantage of this trend.
 There is a role for social media in education